May 27, 20156:30 PMGraduate ReceptionGreentree Country Club

-Campus TourDuring their seven-week stay, SURP students are considered members of Einstein’s student body, making them eligible to take part in all social activities on campus.
+Campus TourDuring their eight-week stay, SURP students are considered members of Einstein’s student body, making them eligible to take part in all social activities on campus.
 In addition, several trips and activities are planned specifically for SURP students.

 Outstanding undergraduate students considering the SURP program must meet the following criteria:

 Completed online application must by submitted by February 1.
 Supporting materials can be received after the deadline.